Carlton Cole: 2001–02 season

-Cole was born in Croydon, London to a Sierra Leonean mother.
+Cole was born in Croydon, London, to a Nigerian father and Sierra Leonean mother.
 He began his career as a trainee with Chelsea, before signing his first professional contract with the club in October 2000.

 He made his first-team debut on 6 April 2002 as a substitute for Jimmy Floyd Hasselbaink in a 3–0 home victory against Everton.
 He made his first senior start three weeks later, scoring a goal as Chelsea beat Middlesbrough at the Riverside Stadium.
 He made one more appearance for Chelsea in the 2001–02 season, in a 3–1 home defeat against Aston Villa in May.

 2002–03 season

 Cole started the 2002–03 season in the Chelsea first-team squad, scoring a goal and making another in the opening match of the season in a 3–2 win over Charlton Athletic after coming on as a substitute for Gianfranco Zola.
 He suffered a hairline fracture in his leg in August but returned to action in a League Cup tie against Gillingham on 6 November, scoring both Chelsea goals in a 2–1 home win in the third round.
 Chelsea manager Claudio Ranieri described Cole as being the best young player that he had ever coached, saying, "I've never coached a young player like Carlton.
 He's fantastic even though he hasn't really started his career yet.
 He has a very long contract, and, in my opinion, a very big future at Chelsea".
 However, with Eiður Guðjohnsen, Hasselbaink and Zola available for selection, Cole's first team opportunities were limited and he was loaned to Wolverhampton Wanderers in November for one month, later extended to two months.

 Cole made seven appearances for Wolves, scoring one goal to win the home game against Norwich City on 7 December.
 His loan spell was cut short as Chelsea, needing cover, recalled him early in January 2003.
 He made a further 12 league and cup appearances for Chelsea in the season, in addition to the four that he made before going on loan to Wolves.
 He scored six goals in all for Chelsea that season, including a long-range left-footed strike against Sunderland, and the winner against Bolton Wanderers in April 2003 as Chelsea pressed for a place in the UEFA Champions League.